-Corporate video used to be the realm of high end, multinational organisations, but as the prices of video equipment drop, so does the barrier of entry for getting your business onto the big screen.
+Corporate video used to be the realm of high end, multinational organisations, but as the prices of video and audio equipment drop, so does the barrier of entry for getting your business onto the big screen.
 Finding a production company that can accurately convey your brand’s message can be tough, so it’s best to come up with a detailed plan of attack before you start approaching potential companies.

 Studies across the internet continue to show that video content attracts more consumers than plain text alone.
 But there’s a caveat: more than any other medium, a sloppy company video will really turn off potential customers.
 It’s absolutely vital that you do everything in your power to ensure a slick production.

 Any experienced production company will have a producer on hand that can sit with you and work through the message you are trying to convey and the value you are trying to get across.
 Having a solid script is important for a couple of reasons: Firstly, it helps focus your mind and gets you thinking about what you’re trying to accomplish with your budget, and secondly, it keeps the shooting time to a minimum and ultimately cuts production costs.